 Reservoir Volume

 Not all lab equipment or test samples come in the same size, with a chiller's reservoir volume reflecting those differences.
-Ensure your rental is larger than any item that may be used in the recirculating chiller.
+Ensure your rental is larger than any item that may be used.

 Flow Rate